purpleidea/flabbergast/flabbergast-manual.md

 Since attributes can refer to each other, it is the interpreter's duty to determine the order to evaluate the expressions.
 This means that attributes can be specified in any order (unlike C and C++).
 In fact, contextual lookup makes it impossible to determine to what attributes references refer until evaluation time.
 One unusual effect is that the inheritance path of a frame can be changed at runtime (_i.e._, the “class” hierarchy is not determined at compile-time)!
 In fact, since templates can be instantiated in different contexts, it is possible for the same declaration to be used in different contexts that create two different frame inheritance paths.
 This is the kind of stuff that can be used for good or evil–there are legitimate reasons to re-parent frames, but it can be very confusing and cause unexpected behaviour.

 The interpreter must be able to linearise the order in which it will perform evaluations.
 If the expression evaluation contains a cycle, then it is not possible to evaluate any of the expressions in the cycle.
 This is called _circular evaluation_.
-While theoretically possible, determining a fixed point is a rather impractical proposition.
 There are pseudo-cycles that are acceptable: the expressions can refer to one-another circularly so long as they don't need the value.
 This happens mostly during contextual lookup:

     x : {
       w : 4